-And even as the food is terrific, it’s the rare character interactions that really make Storybook Dining a non-parks favorite.
+And even as the food is terrific, it’s the rare character interactions that really make Story Book Dining a non-parks favorite.
 Diners will meet Dopey and Grumpy and have the opportunity to meet the Evil Queen!
 (Snow White is on hand, too!)
-So many fun photo opps and conversations to be had, all without stepping foot into a park!
+So many fun photo ops and conversations to be had, all without stepping foot into a park!

 For high-end signature dining at Walt Disney World, California Grill is on top — literally!
 This fine dining restaurant is located atop Disney’s Contemporary Resort and focuses on California cuisine and the use of local, sustainable ingredients.
 The menu here changes a lot (much to the dismay of some diners!), which means no two meals at California Grill are exactly the same.
-But quality is the name of the game at California Grill, and it’s pretty amazing to think a restaurant of this caliber is just a short Monorail ride from Magic Kingdom.
+Currently, the restaurant is offering a 50th Anniversary prix fixe menu, inspired by past favorite dishes.
+Quality is the name of the game at California Grill, and it’s pretty amazing to think a restaurant of this caliber is just a short Monorail ride from Magic Kingdom.

-Favorite dishes include the Oak-Fired Filet of Beef and the Sonoma Goat Cheese Ravioli.
-But a special bonus of dining at California Grill is the opportunity to view Happily Ever After — Magic Kingdom’s fireworks show — from the observation deck adjacent to the restaurant.
+A special bonus of dining at California Grill is the opportunity to view Disney Enchantment — Magic Kingdom’s fireworks show — from the observation deck adjacent to the restaurant.
 It’s a way to enjoy the show without entering the park!

 Grand Floridian Cafe

 is a table service location that’s a hidden gem on the Monorail loop.
-This spot serves up seriously tasty breakfast, brunch, and lunch items — including the components of a Chicken and Waffle food hack!
-(See it here!!)
+This spot serves up seriously tasty breakfast, brunch, and lunch items.
+While we used to order the components for a Chicken and Waffle food hack, this delish dish is now officially on the menu!
 Point of fact: we’ve had some of our favorite brunch items at Grand Floridian Cafe, and we recommend it for a non-park or a park day!